modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 **Figure 12.3.** Experimental behavior in superfluid He-3 near the critical temperature.

+!!! tip "1996 Physics Nobel Prize awarded to Lee, Osheroff and Richardson."

+	WORK: “When certain substances are cooled to extremely low temperatures, they become superfluid, flowing without any friction.
+This applies to helium-4, the most common form of helium, but for a long time the superfluidity of helium-3 was in dispute.
+The different types of helium are described by different quantum mechanical rules and equations under which helium-4 has a whole-number spin while helium-3 has a half-number spin.
+In 1972 David Lee, Douglas Osheroff, and Robert Richardson verified that helium-3 also becomes superfluid at extremely low temperatures.”

+	MLA style: David M. Lee – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. <https://www.nobelprize.org/prizes/physics/1996/lee/facts/>

 In 1986 J. Georg Bednorz (1950) and K. Alexander Müller (1927-2023) discovered superconductivity in ceramic materials at temperatures above 77°K (−196.2 °C; −321.1 °F).
 See their joint 1987 Nobel Lecture *Perovskite-Type Oxides – The New Approach to High*- $T_c$ *Superconductivity*.
 (See Figure 12.4).

+MLA

+!!! tip "1987 Physics Nobel Prize awarded to Bednorz and Müller."

+	WORK: “When certain metals are cooled to extremely low temperatures, they become superconductors, conducting electrical current entirely without resistance.
+However, very low temperatures, just a few degrees above absolute zero, are required for this phenomenon to occur.
+In 1986 Georg Bednorz and Alex Müller discovered that a material composed of copper oxide with lantanum and barium additives became superconducting at a significantly higher temperature than previously tested materials.
+This sparked extensive research into similar materials.”

+	MLA style: J. Georg Bednorz – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. https://www.nobelprize.org/prizes/physics/1987/bednorz/facts/

 <p align="center">
 	<img src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-III/figs/chap-12-sect-1-fig5.JPG?raw=true" width=480 align=center>